 - How much bargaining power do buyers have in the industry?

 - How much threat is there from new competitive entrants to the industry?

 - Is there much threat of substitute products or services in this industry?

 Strategic thinking gets you beyond strictly “project thinking,” and yet it is closely related.
 See Is Strategic Value the Fourth Leg on the Project Stool? in the References section for some additional ideas relating strategy and project management.

 Try to think beyond your project and add a strategic perspective to your project, and I assure you that it will be enlightening.

 The Key Thinking You Need to Stay Ahead of the Curve

 There is no doubt; the pace of technology change in a digital age is fast.
 You certainly need to keep up.
 However, while the basics core skills of project management remain unchanged, developing a strategic perspective by mastering some basic strategic thinking skills is the one thing that can help to keep you ahead of the curve and in a position to lead the way.

-Digital Project Management Comprehensive Overview
+This post is part of the series: Digital Project Management Comprehensive Overview

 This is a four-part series addressing digital project management.
 Learn what digital is, how it pertains to PM, how to go beyond digital and how to protect your career in the digital age.